 This procedure can still be used even if we do not know the exact value of y(1).
 Call A_h the approximate value with step size h and call A the (unknown) exact value.
-If with K and k constant (but also unknown), then plotting against $\log h$ also gives a straight line of slope k.
+If against $\log h$ also gives a straight line of slope k.